Gmagon/src.gmagon.com/source/guide/trytomp3/convert-ape-to-mp3-on-mac.md

 ![](../img/trytomp3-4.png)

 <br>
-With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best APE to MP3 converter</a> installed on your Mac, you can easily extract audio tracks from multiple APE files and save them as MP3.
+With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best APE to MP3 converter</a> installed on your Mac, you can easily convert a set of APE files to MP3 in a batch.
 Hope this helps.

 <br>
 Also read